 Each decade has seen changes as the members made an effort to keep up with the times and the changing demographics of the clients they wished to help.
 The various efforts to raise money have included – Calgary Stampede Futurity Sweepstake ticket sales, the Artists Showcase, and bazaars.
 However a major part of the work has been the semi-annual garage sales (also known as rummage sales) which have been continuous since 1947.
 Still held twice a year – it is now at the Hillhurst- Sunnyside Community Hall on the last Saturday of April and September.
 The fund raising events at present include a golf tournament, a luncheon with card games and a silent auction, and a casino.
 We also benefit from donations and bequests.

 Our pride is in our ability to quickly meet the needs of many Calgarians each year.
 Living in a big city can be tough.
 Just getting by can be hard enough but throw in an injury or loss of a job and suddenly the whole family is at risk.
-We are dedicated to providing help for those in crisis or just needing a “leg up” which can mean groceries, medications, infant formula, bus passes; made available within 24 hours of the request.
+We are dedicated to providing help for those in crisis or just needing short term assistance which can mean groceries, medications, infant formula, bus passes; made available within 24 hours of the request.
 This is done by a referral from social workers, community support workers and health care professionals.
-Our funds are also made available for a variety of needs such as education and scholarships, transportation, medical and dental procedures, aids to daily living, Louise Dean School, Christmas toys, and sending special needs children to camp.
+Our funds are also made available for a variety of needs such as education and scholarships, transportation, medical and dental procedures, aids to daily living, Louise Dean School and sending special needs children to camp.

 Money is budgeted for newborn baby layettes – an integral part of the club since the beginning.
 Items that were once made by the members are now purchased to help needy mothers - 500 in the past year.
 These are distributed 4 times a year to hospitals and post-partum facilities in the city.